life-and-dev/son/index.md

 > Simon Peter replied, “You are the Christ, [the Son of the living God](#what-does-son-of-god-mean).”
 > And Jesus answered him, “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, **but my Father** who is in heaven.
 >
-> —Matthew 16:13-17 (ESV)
+> — Matthew 16:13-17 (ESV)

 Peter could have said: *"You are God"*, but he said *"You are the Christ, the Son of the living God"*.
 Jesus did not correct Peter, but instead praised him because *"his Father"* revealed this information such that Peter continued teaching his disciples this way:

-> The God of Abraham, and of Isaac, and of Jacob, the God of our fathers, hath glorified His son Jesus —Acts 3:13 (KJV)
+> The God of Abraham, and of Isaac, and of Jacob, the God of our fathers, hath glorified His son Jesus — Acts 3:13 (KJV)

 > For of a truth against **thy holy child** Jesus, whom thou hast anointed, both Herod, and Pontius Pilate, with the Gentiles, and the people of Israel, were gathered together, for to do whatsoever thy hand and thy counsel determined before to be done.
-And now, Lord, behold their threatenings: and grant unto thy servants, that with all boldness they may speak thy word, by stretching forth thine hand to heal; and that signs and wonders may be done by the name of **thy holy child** Jesus. —Acts 4:27-30 (KJV)
+And now, Lord, behold their threatenings: and grant unto thy servants, that with all boldness they may speak thy word, by stretching forth thine hand to heal; and that signs and wonders may be done by the name of **thy holy child** Jesus. — Acts 4:27-30 (KJV)

 [(Some translations translate "child" as "servant".)](https://eternal.family.net.za/god/son/essence/not-god/serve-god#jesus-is-called-gods-servant)

 Paul testifies that God is Jesus' Father:

-> Paul, a servant of Christ Jesus, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy Scriptures, concerning **His Son**, who was descended from David according to the flesh and was **declared to be the Son of God in power** according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord, through whom we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations, including you who are called to belong to Jesus Christ —Romans 1:1-6 (NKJV)
+> Paul, a servant of Christ Jesus, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy Scriptures, concerning **His Son**, who was descended from David according to the flesh and was **declared to be the Son of God in power** according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord, through whom we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations, including you who are called to belong to Jesus Christ — Romans 1:1-6 (NKJV)

 and

-> But when the fullness of the time had come, **God sent forth His Son**, born of a woman, born under the law, to redeem those who were under the law, that [we might receive the adoption as sons](https://eternal.family.net.za/god/sons-of-god). —Galatians 4:4-5 (NKJV)
+> But when the fullness of the time had come, **God sent forth His Son**, born of a woman, born under the law, to redeem those who were under the law, that [we might receive the adoption as sons](https://eternal.family.net.za/god/sons-of-god). — Galatians 4:4-5 (NKJV)

 and

-> Blessed be the **God and Father of our Lord Jesus Christ**, Who has blessed us in Christ with every spiritual blessing in the heavenly places... —Ephesians 1:3 (ESV)
+> Blessed be the **God and Father of our Lord Jesus Christ**, Who has blessed us in Christ with every spiritual blessing in the heavenly places... — Ephesians 1:3 (ESV)

 and